Simon Miotto: Career

 Born in Launceston, Tasmania, Miotto is an Education graduate from the University of Canberra.
 He was a promising track and field athlete and was part of the national training programme at the Australian Institute of Sport.
-As a triple jumper he attained a high national ranking and was regarded as a potential Olympian for 1992, but in 1990 he suffered an injury that led to him playing football as a goalkeeper, beginning his career in 1994 with Riverside Olympic.
+As a triple jumper he attained a high national ranking and was regarded as a potential Olympian for 1992, but in 1990 he suffered an injury that led to him playing football as a goalkeeper, beginning his career in 1994 with Riverside Olympic, even though he had strong family ties to Launceston City FC.
+During this time, he put his degree to good use by teaching at St Patrick’s College, Launceston.
 In 1994, he was signed by Blackpool manager Sam Allardyce.
 He spent one season at Bloomfield Road before a serious hand injury threatened his career.
 He recovered and returned to Blackpool under manager Gary Megson 18 months later.
 In July 1998 he moved to Hartlepool United, for whom he made five appearances in two years, making his professional debut at the age of 29.

 He joined Scunthorpe United for a brief period in 2000, and then moved to Scotland with Raith Rovers in May 2001.
 He joined St Johnstone in February 2003, proving popular with supporters of the Perthshire club, winning a fans' favourite award without playing a first team game.